-- □ Follow the hygiene protocols in this document. - □ Avoid congregating at facility entry points. - □ Remind players to arrive to training dressed and ready, as change rooms will not be available. - □ Only one parent/guardian attending soccer activities. - □ Parents/guardians to keep a reasonable distance from the field. - □ Exercise physical distancing (2 meters) at all times - □ Ensure to check-in with coach for completion of attendance at the soccer activity. - □ At home, ensure all the player's equipment is washed separately from the other household items. - □ Ensure child is healthy and has no sign of COVID-19 symptoms. - □ Drop and pickup player while maintaining desired rules and regulations around pick-up/dropoff and being a spectator if allowed. - □ Snacks should be discouraged, however if allowed, ensure they are consumed and/or disposed of on site and not taken home.
+- □ Follow the hygiene protocols in this document. - □ Avoid congregating at facility entry points. - □ Remind players to arrive to training dressed and ready, as change rooms will not be available. - □ Parents/guardians to keep a reasonable distance from the field. - Exercise physical distancing (2 meters) at all times.
+Masking at all times (Exemptions Apply). - □ Ensure to check-in with coach for completion of attendance at the soccer activity. - □ At home, ensure all the player's equipment is washed separately from the other household items. - □ Ensure child is healthy and has no sign of COVID-19 symptoms. - □ Drop and pickup player while maintaining rules and regulations around pick-up/drop-off and being a spectator if allowed. - □ Snacks should be discouraged, however if allowed, ensure they are consumed and/or disposed of on site and not taken home.